nigeljohnson73/gStation/README.md

 ## Overview

-At it's core this is simply a controller for a heat pad and light of up to 2amps each.
+At it's core this is simply (currently) a controller for a heat pad and a light.
 Out of the box it will use a northern hemisphere concept of when summer is (solstice in June) and a 28.8°C high.
 You can also sign up for a [DarkSky](https://darksky.net/dev) account which will let you configure your experience to a place on the earth.

 There is also a web interface which provides some feedback about how the temperature has been over the last 24 hours and graphs on what is being planned.

+The project is currently adequate for running a single Deep Water Culture (DWC) bucket in a grow tent or maybe mushrooms if you replace the heat with a humidifier.
+It is also suitable for a single reptile vivarium.
+This project is being worked on in my spare time, but the plan is to allow up to 4 sensors and 7 triggers meaning you can have up to 4 reptile vivariums or DWC buckets (Assuming they have the same envirnomental requirements), or maybe a much more complex single growing environment, requiring heating/cooling/dehumidfying/humidifying/venting in 3 zones and lighting across the whole environment... or a combination of any of that.

 ![Screenshot](res/_web_interface.jpg)

 ## Limitations

-This app and everything in it are so pre-release that there isn't a version number yet.
+This app and everything in it are so pre-release that there isn't a version number yet, but it is affectionately referred to as
+Version 1 or 'the beast'.

 This application is not designed to be exposed to the internet and be secure.

-You're stuck with temperatures in Centigrade.
+You're stuck with temperatures in Centigrade for now and quite some time.

 This app uses a solid state relay to control the lights and heat pad.
 The one I have found reasonbably cheaply is only rated at 2 amps per channel.
+Version 2 of teh beast will handle 5A per channel.

+There is only 1 sensor and 2 output triggers.
+Version 2 of the beast will allow up to 4 one-wire sensors and a serial CO2 sensor as well as up to 7 triggers.
+The sensors supported are the DS18B20 for temerature, the DHT11, and DHT22 for temperature and humidity, and I'm adding the MH-Z19B for Carbon Dioxide.

+There is only 1 'environment' modelled.
+This means the demands for heat and light are across all of the 'zones' you set up, so you cannot have a temperature plan for a root zone as a separate plan for the air zone.
+I do not expect this to change in the foreseable future.
+You can have separate triggers run heaters in different zones based on the sensors you assign to that zone but the demanded temps will be the same.
+I may add a delta in the command structure so you can set things to be -2 degrees of the demanded value for example.

+The web interface is very limited and needs to be refreshed manually.
+This will change to automatically updating and allowing for some parameter control in the future.

-The control is all done through a config file on the pi.
+The control (sensor definition, trigger logic and environmental modelling) is handled  through a config file on the pi.
 This will move to the web interface in time.
 If you can install everything then this will not be a poblem for you.
-The config file is located at `/webroot/gStation/config_override.php`.
+The config file is located at

-The web interface is very limited and needs to be refreshed manually.
-This will change to automatically updating and allowing for some parameter control in the future.
+`/webroot/gStation/config_override.php`.

 ## Roadmap

+The first thing I am doing is upgrading the sensor and trigger capability.
+The sensors need to report asychronously to the trigger controlling part of the application.

 Once on the journey, the key focus for me will be to work on the web interface.
 It just needs some sheduling to get the graph image files in the background and update them in the browser.
-Once this is in place then the tool will be useful enough to warant a version number.
+Once this is in place then the tool will be useful enough to warant a proper version number.

 The next key ingredient will be the ability to control the existing control parameters via the web interface.